-UK or EEA National Check list for applying

-The Schools authorised catchment area is most of Greater London and some parts of the Kent and Surrey catchment area.

-We regret we are unable to accept applications from prospective Post 16 students residing in Scotland, Wales, Northern Ireland and The Isle of Man.

-Visit one of our Virtual Open Evenings online at brit.croydon.sch.uk
+UK or EEA National Check list for applying The Schools authorised catchment area is most of Greater London and some parts of the Kent and Surrey catchment area.
+We regret we are unable to accept applications from prospective Post 16 students residing in Scotland, Wales and Northern Ireland. ☐ Visit one of our open evenings Post 16 Open Evening Thurs 26th September 16.30 - 20.30 KS4 Open Evening Wed 20th November 17.30 - 20.30 ☐ Choose which creative course you would like to apply.
+You can only apply for one course.
+Applying online: You can apply at applications.brit.croydon.sch.uk from 2nd September 2019 and you will receive an automatic email confirmation of receipt.

-Post 16 Virtual Open Evening

-Wednesday 30th September 2020 4pm-8pm

-KS4 Virtual Open Evening

-Thursday 15th October 4pm-8pm

-Choose which creative course you would like to apply for.You can only apply for one course.

-Applying online:

-You can apply at

-brit.croydon.sch.uk/apply from

-1st August 2020 and you will receive an automatic email confirmation of receipt.
 Online applications submitted before this date will not be processed.
 Please note this is your electronic signature.
-You will be asked to supply:
+You will be asked to supply: ☐ A passport sized photograph must contain a record of your attendance.

-- A passport sized photograph - A copy of full Year 8 or Year 10 report, Year 11 if applying to resit Year 12.
-The report must contain a record of your attendance.
+☐ A copy of full Year 8 or Year 10 report, Year

+11 if applying to resit Year 12.
+The report